OhioBWC - Basics: (Policy library) - File

 V. PROCEDURE

-A. Standard Claim File Documentation
+A. General Claim Note and Documentation Requirements

 B. General Provisions